 - Bacterial Vaginosis (BV): Only report symptomatic infections that are confirmed with saline wet mount testing and that fulfill Amsel's criteria as AEs, using the term "symptomatic bacterial vaginosis."

-- Candidiasis: Only report symptomatic infections that are confirmed with KOH wet prep and report these as "vulvovaginal candidiasis."
+- Candidiasis: Only report symptomatic infections that are confirmed with KOH wet prep and/or culture as AEs, using the term "vulvovaginal candidiasis."

 - In the absence of a laboratory-confirmed STI or RTI diagnosis, use the term "vulvovaginitis" when 2 or more of the genital/vaginal signs or symptoms listed below are present.
-Grade the AE as per the "Vulvovaginitis" row in the FGGT.
+Grade the AE as per the "Vulvovaginitis" row in the DAIDS Female Genital Grading Table (Addendum 1).
 Comment on the individual signs/symptoms in the "Comments" field of the AE Log CRF.

 - pain

 - itching

 - erythema

 - edema

 - rash

 - tenderness

 - discharge

 - Similarly, use the term "cervicitis" when 2 or more of the genital/vaginal signs or symptoms listed below are present in the absence of a laboratory-confirmed STI/RTI.
-Grade the AE as per the "Cervicitis" row in the FGGT.
+Grade the AE as per the "Cervicitis" row in the DAIDS Female Genital Grading Table.
 Comment on the individual signs/symptoms in the "Comments" field of the AE Log CRF.

 - dyspareunia

 - erythema

 - edema

 - tenderness

 - discharge

-9.2.2 Reporting Abdominal Pain as an AE
+8.2.2 Reporting Abdominal Pain as an AE

-When reporting abdominal pain as an AE, pain that is gastrointestinal in nature must be differentiated from pain that is genitourinary pelvic, or anorectal, in nature.
+When reporting abdominal pain as an AE, pain that is gastrointestinal in nature must be differentiated from pain that is genitourinary, anorectal, or reproductive in nature.

-If abdominal pain is assessed as gastrointestinal in nature and no other overarching or unifying diagnosis is available, the term "abdominal pain" should be used to describe the AE on the AE Log CRF.
+If abdominal pain is assessed as gastrointestinal in nature and no other overarching or unifying diagnosis is available, the term "abdominal pain" or "lower abdominal pain" should be used to describe the AE on the AE Log CRF.

-If the pain is assessed as genitourinary and a specific anatomic location is known, the term reported on the AE Log CRF should be described as such (i.e., "bladder pain").
+If the pain is assessed as genitourinary and a specific anatomic location is known, the term reported on the AE Log CRF should be described as such (i.e., "bladder pain" or "adnexal tenderness").

-If the pain is assessed as pelvic in nature and a specific anatomic location is known, the term reported on the AE Log CRF should be described as such (e.g., "adnexal pain", "uterine pain").
+If the pain is assessed as reproductive in nature and a specific anatomic location is known, the term reported on the AE Log CRF should be described as such (e.g., "adnexal pain", "uterine pain").
 Pain associated with menstruation is reproductive in nature and the term reported on the AE Log CRF should be described using the term "dysmenorrhea".

-If the pain cannot be localized to a specific organ but is believed to be gynecologic in origin it should be described on the AE Log CRF using terms that identify a reproductive or genitourinary anatomical location (e.g. "pelvic pain).
+If the pain cannot be localized to a specific organ but is believed to be gynecologic in origin it should be described on the AE Log CRF using terms that identify a reproductive or genitourinary anatomical location (e.g. "pelvic pain)

-If the pain is assessed as anorectal in nature and a specific anatomical location is known, the term on the reported on the AE Log CRF should be described as such (i.e, 'anal pain', 'proctalgia' or 'rectal pain').
+If the pain is assessed as anorectal in nature and a specific anatomical location is known, the term on the reported on the AE Log CRF should be described as such (ie, 'anal pain', 'proctalgia' or 'rectal pain.')

-9.2.3 Reporting Pelvic Examination Findings as AEs
+8.2.3 Reporting Pelvic Examination Findings as AEs

-In general, and unless otherwise specified in this manual, report pelvic exam findings using terminology corresponding to the FGGT and provided within the Abnormal Findings section of the Pelvic Exam CRF.
+In general, and unless otherwise specified in this manual, report pelvic exam findings using terminology corresponding to the DAIDS FGGT and provided within the Abnormal Findings section of the Pelvic Exam CRF.